shenghh2015/llm-judge-eval/README.md

-## Systematic Evaluation of LLM-as-a-Judge in LLM Alignment Tasks: Explainable Metrics and Diverse Prompt Templates [Will be presented on ICLR 2025 Workshop]
+## Systematic Evaluation of LLM-as-a-Judge in LLM Alignment Tasks: Explainable Metrics and Diverse Prompt Templates [ICLR 2025 Workshop]

 ### Introduction
 This repository contains code for our paper _Systematic Evaluation of LLM-as-a-Judge in LLM Alignment Tasks: Explainable Metrics and Diverse Prompt Templates_. [[arXiv](https://arxiv.org/pdf/2408.13006)], which will be presented in ICLR 2025 Workshop on [Building Trust in Language Models and Applications](https://iclr.cc/virtual/2025/workshop/23984).